How Data Can Level the OTT Playing Field for Content Owners

 Luckily, content owners can adopt some best practices to bridge this insight gap.
 The key is knowing how to access, normalize, and interpret the relevant data sets to answer key business questions and achieve overarching goals.

-The innovative distribution partnership that brought Netflix’s Narcos to Pluto TV in 2020 exemplifies the value of data in today’s complex licensing environment.
-In 2020, the companies entered an agreement that made the series, previously a Netflix exclusive, available on Pluto TV’s English and Spanish language FAST channels.
+The innovative distribution partnership that brought Netflix’s Narcos to Pluto TV exemplifies the value of OTT data in today’s complex licensing environment.
+The companies entered an agreement that made the series, previously a Netflix exclusive, available on Pluto TV’s English and Spanish language FAST channels.

 While the terms of such agreements are never public, it’s clear that data is an asset when it comes to distribution deals.

 Netflix has gained a reputation as the vanguard of data-driven strategy in media and entertainment.
 It isn’t difficult to speculate that the streaming giant realized the value of its data – not only in acquiring SVOD subscribers from Pluto TV’s FAST audience (26.6 million users at the time), but also in the data those new viewers would generate.
 As ad-supported models proliferate, Netflix can leverage data gathered from its Pluto TV play to improve its customer acquisition strategies and to better understand the role of ad revenue in its future business models.

 Pluto TV also gained new viewers and new data streams from the deal, both of which are useful in evaluating market opportunities.
 Two months after the Narcos deal was announced, Jeff Schultz (who runs streaming at Pluto TV’s parent company ViacomCBS) told Forbes that “the interplay between AVOD and SVOD is where is where you can expect to see some action.”
 Then, Pluto TV announced plans to double its Spanish language content with the launch of Pluto TV en español – after the success of Narcos on its platform was well-established.